 Some of the designs are a little odd, in my opinion, but we all have different tastes, I suppose!
-There are lots of Easter egg embroidery designs and many with bunnies, crosses, and chicks.
+There are many Easter egg embroidery designs and many with bunnies, crosses, and chicks.

 Make sure to check star ratings before downloading, and keep in mind that you can download up to 3 free designs per week.
 If you make a purchase or join the club, you can download more designs for free.

 Scroll through the freebies to find a great selection of Easter free embroidery designs.

 There is a bunny applique, Easter butterfly, and a Happy Easter design among others.

 Freebies can cycle out here, so if this one is no longer free, check out the free designs section to see if she has updated with any new free Easter embroidery designs!

 Kreations by Kara has all the freebies mixed by year.

 If you click on each year’s tab, it will expand down, allowing you to view by month.

 In the March and April sections of each year, you’ll find the free Spring embroidery machine designs and the free Easter embroidery designs.

 You’ll have to scroll through their freebies section to find the designs (like this cute bunny licking a lollipop!)